-Mitch Oliver is entering his eighth season as head men’s basketball coach and his seventh year as an Assistant Athletic Director at Albertus Magnus College in the 2014-15 academic year.
+Mitch Oliver is entering his ninth season as head men’s basketball coach and his eighth year as an Assistant Athletic Director at Albertus Magnus College in the 2015-16 academic year.

 Oliver and his squad are coming off yet another successful season after finishing 2014-15 with a 28-2 overall record, its fourth-straight Great Northeast Athletic Conference (GNAC) Championship title, and its fourth straight NCAA Tournament Appearance.

 The Falcons won their NCAA Tournament opener against Springfield College before falling to Dickinson College at the buzzer in the second round of tournament play.

 The Falcons' 28 wins in the season tied the program-best mark, which was previously set in 2011-12 as well as 2013-14.

 The Falcons have won five GNAC Tournament titles in the last six seasons, while combining for an overall record of 149-30 during the last six seasons and 108-12 during the last four.

 The Falcons' highest national ranking in program history came on February 10, 2015 when it was ranked sixth in the nation.
 During that season, the program also received first-place votes for the first time in program history.

 Victor Ljuljdjuraj (Yorktown Heights, N.Y.) earned numerous National, Regional and Conference accolades for the Falcons as well, including GNAC Offensive and Defensive Player of the Year as well as two All-America honors.